 The scope of this regulation covers businesses that are registered in the Netherlands but also any company that places products into the Dutch market twice or more per year.
-High risk industrial sectors include manufacturers of various types of products, such as electrical and electronic equipment.
+High-risk industrial sectors include manufacturers of various types of products, such as electrical and electronic equipment.

-Impacted companies will have to show due diligence on how they insure that their supply chains are not involved in child labor.
+Impacted companies will have to show due diligence on how they ensure that their supply chains are not involved in child labor.
 In doing so, they will have to submit a statement to the Dutch government who will post it online.
 Importantly, the statement will have to meet due diligence internationally recognized standards.

 Should you have any questions, don’t hesitate to contact Enviropass.